 How fast is your cloud?

-Learn more about StorPool – the fastest storage platform on the market!
+Learn more about StorPool – the fastest primary block storage platform on the market!

 Exceptional software-defined block storage for unmatched application speed on your public or private cloud

 StorPool is an ultra-high performance storage software, installed on a cluster of standard servers.
 It then creates a pool of shared storage from these servers (it can be thought of as being a virtual SAN).
 Because StorPool is flexible and efficient, it can be deployed on either separate storage servers, or on the compute servers themselves, besides the applications (in a converged / hyper converged set up).
 In each case StorPool delivers extremely fast, scalable and cost efficient high speed block storage.
 Featuring advanced fully distributed architecture, it is potentially the fastest and most efficient block storage software, available on the market today.

 StorPool combines the storage IOPS performance of all of the drives in the cluster and optimizes drive access patterns, to provide both low latency and extremely efficient handling of storage traffic bursts.
 All storage operations are distributed equally between all of the servers through data striping and sharing, which allows StorPool to boost performance and remove I/O bottlenecks.

 StorPool delivers outstanding block storage performance, low latency and seamless scalability.
 Below you can see performance test, where we measured 13.8M IOPS on a 12-node cluster built on standard off-the-shelf Intel servers.
 We configured and tested a 12-server KVM hyper-converged system on hardware graciously provided by the Intel®️ Datacenter Builders program.
 With these results, StorPool holds the new world record for the highest data storage performance reached by an HCI (Hyper-Converged Infrastructure) solution.

 StorPool holds the new world record – 13.8 mln IOPS on an NVMe-storage system